International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 1.2 Catalog Error

 In the event of a request error, the [Catalog Service](../model/terminology.md#catalog-service) must return an appropriate HTTP code and a [Catalog Error](./catalog.protocol.md#33-error---catalog-error) in the response body.

-### 1.3 Authorization

-A [Catalog Service](../model/terminology.md#catalog-service) may require authorization.
-If the [Catalog Service](../model/terminology.md#catalog-service) requires authorization, requests must include an HTTP `Authorization` header with a token.
-The semantics of such tokens are not part of this specification.

 ## 2 Path Bindings